Skip to content

 Pros

-• Quicker access to home ownership: You can get on the ladder sooner as you need to raise a lower deposit, rather than waiting years and risk being priced out of the market
+• Quicker access to home ownership: Lower deposit requirements mean you can get on the ladder sooner, rather than waiting years and risk being priced out of the market

 • Higher mortgage approval rate: Lenders may be more likely to approve your mortgage because the loan is smaller